bugsnag/bugsnag-cocoa/CONTRIBUTING.md

 Please follow the testing instructions in [the platforms release checklist](https://github.com/bugsnag/platforms-release-checklist/blob/master/README.md), and any additional steps directly below.

 - Please ensure that release builds are run on a physical device with an ad-hoc archive.
+- Run the static anayser (Product -> Analyse in Xcode) to ensure that problems are introduced.

 ### CocoaPods